MARIC: Multi-Agent Reasoning for Image Classification: Qualitative Analysis

 \section{Qualitative Analysis}

-To further evaluate the quality of \textbf{MARIC}’s aspect decomposition, we conducted a human study on 30 randomly sampled images from CIFAR-10, chosen for its multi-class nature.
+To further evaluate the quality of \textbf{MARIC}'s aspect decomposition, we conducted a human study on 30 randomly sampled images from CIFAR-10, chosen for its multi-class nature.
 Eleven participants (AI researchers and data scientists in their 30s, independent from this study; M = 30.64, SD = 2.54) evaluated the three aspects generated by the Aspect Agent and their corresponding descriptions.
-Each set of aspects was rated on three criteria — Aspect Relevance, Aspect Diversity, and Description Accuracy — all using a 5-point Likert scale.
+Each set of aspects was rated on three criteria - Aspect Relevance, Aspect Diversity, and Description Accuracy - all using a 5-point Likert scale.
 Results show a mean relevance score of 3.93, diversity score of 3.97, and accuracy score of 4, indicating that the Aspect Agent generates meaningful, complementary aspects and faithfully describes them (see Table~\ref{tab:qualitativestudy}).
 These results suggest that the aspects help capture distinctive characteristics and complement each other, while descriptions remain faithful to the visual content.
+In particular, the high diversity score supports the intended role of orthogonal aspect prompting: agents tend to attend to different visual evidence rather than producing redundant captions.
+The strong description accuracy score further indicates that the resulting reasoning traces are not only informative, but also grounded in observable image content.